 If you love history, Franklin should be on your day trip list.
 Only 30 minutes south of Nashville, the town is meticulous about preserving the area’s history and telling the whole story.
 Hear how the Battle of Franklin occurred at the doors of several homes including Carter House, Lotz House and Carnton.
 These homes were transformed into Civil War field hospitals; the bloodstains of wounded soldiers can still be seen.
-After taking in some history, sample some brews at Mantra Artisan Ales, part of the bigger Masters & Makers Trail that winds through Williamson County.
-Have an unforgettable meal at Red Pony and catch a show or movie at the Historic Franklin Theatre.
+After taking in some history, sample some brews along the Masters & Makers Trail that winds through Williamson County.
+Have an unforgettable meal at Red Pony.

 Adventure waits for you in Kingston Springs, only 30 minutes west of Nashville.
 Navigate your way through several obstacles at Adventureworks on the Aerial Adventure Course where you can climb, swing and walk across cables, ropes and logs.
 The canopy zipline tour also takes you from ridge top to ridge top.
 You can book a couples adventure that highlights team building obstacles and for a truly unique experience, book a Moonlight Tour where you’ll zip line through the forest with the moonlight to guide you.
 If you’d like to see what’s around each Harpeth River bend, Foggy Bottom Canoe & Kayak Rental will suit you up for a day on the water.
 The slow-moving rapids allow you to fully take in the beauty of Middle Tennessee.
 Fill your belly with delicious fare from the Fillin’ Station and cap off your day with a lesson in early Native American life at the Mound Bottom State Archaeological Area.